 Confessions of an Imaginary Friend: A Memoir by Jacques Papier by Michelle Cuevas.
 The story is narrated by an imaginary friends who goes through an existential crisis when he finds out he is imaginary.
 He goes on a soul-searching journey as he is assigned to different real-life friends, and makes the acquaintance of other imaginary friends, even joining a support group.
 There are some rather deep questions about existence and the meaning of life in this book, but it is also incredibly funny and touching, and one of the most unique books I've read in a while - and we also love the audio book!

 Little Dog, Lost by Marion Dane Bauer.
 I have had more people write to thank me for introducing them to this book than any other title in my book lists.
-It may not seem a likely candidate for a book list for kids who liked Wonder but read it and you’ll see why it’s a good fit!
+It may not seem a likely candidate for a book list for kids who liked Wonder but read it and you'll see why it's a good fit!
 Little Dog, Lost is an utterly charming story.
-Three plot points–a boy who needs a dog, a dog who needs an owner and a neighbor who needs a friends come together in an extremely satisfying story.
+Three plot points–a boy who needs a dog, a dog who needs an owner and a neighbor who needs a friend come together in an extremely satisfying story.
 Written in verse, I highly recommend this as a read aloud.
 The story is heartfelt and engaging while still providing kids (and parents!) the opportunity to contemplate and discuss ideas like the importance of community and companionship.

 The Best Man by Richard Peck.
 This author is well known for his book, A Long Way From Chicago.
 This book is full of the same trademark humor.
 Archer looks up to a few men in his life and tries to learn from them: his grandfather, his dad, his uncle Paul and his teacher, a former military man.
-His relationships with these men help him navigate the peril that is living on the edge of adolescence as he deals with friendships, bullies and general kid stuff.
-Then, his uncle and teacher fall in love and Archer’s world view expands even further.
+His relationships with these men helps him navigate the peril of living on the edge of adolescence as he deals with friendships, bullies and general kid stuff.
+Then, his uncle and teacher fall in love and Archer's world view expands even further.